Learn how to wash walls SAFELY with this easy DIY cleaning recipe and the right tools…

-The dogs would scratch their backs against the walls, the kids would trace circles on the walls with their hands, and there was dirt from God knows where just sitting there on the wall!
+The dogs would scratch their backs against the walls, the kids would trace circles on the walls with their hands, and there was dirt from God knows where just sitting there on the wall…

 It opened my eyes to just how dirty our walls could get.

-None of them cleaned their walls or had really thought of doing it (besides cleaning up the obvious, in your face kind of messes).
+None of them cleaned their walls or had really thought of doing it (besides cleaning up the obvious, in-your-face kind of messes).

 We vacuum our carpets and wash our floors, so why isn’t it common knowledge to wash the walls too?

-In this post, I’ll show you the few tools you need, how to make your own wall cleaning solution, and how to rinse your walls when you’re done cleaning!
+In this post, I’ll show you the few tools you need, how to make your own wall cleaning solution, how to clean walls (even those super dirty kitchen walls), and how to rinse your walls when done cleaning!

-I used it on my ceiling above my stove (an area that needed some serious TLC – it was seriously grossing me out!) and it worked beautifully with minimal scrubbing on my end!
-I have a nifty before and after photo below that shows you just how good this solution works without stripping paint or leaving streaks…
+I used it on the ceiling above my stove (an area that needed some serious TLC – it was seriously grossing me out!), and it worked beautifully with minimal scrubbing on my end!
+All I did was gently rub the solution on and the dirt and grime just came right off!

-I’ll admit that I needed to stand on my kitchen island with my husband nearby to catch me in case I fell (mostly because I am vertically challenged at only 5 feet tall) so I could get at the right angle to thoroughly clean the ceiling in our kitchen, but I think the picture speaks for itself!
+I’ll admit that I needed to stand on my kitchen island with my husband nearby to catch me in case I fell (mostly because I am vertically challenged at only 5 feet tall) so I could get at the right angle to thoroughly clean the ceiling in our kitchen, but I think the picture speaks for itself.

-It was SO easy to do, and I’m really excited to share my wall cleaning solution and cleaning method with you guys…
+It was SO easy to do, and I’m really excited to share my wall cleaning solution and the absolute best way to clean walls.

 *Note: Please try to use a ladder with a friend or family member nearby, don’t follow my example of standing on your kitchen island or counters to access your ceilings!